-This report presents the results of our investigations on that subject, one year after we started our research.
-It contains seven chapters.
+This report presents the results of our investigations on that subject, one year and a half after we started our research.
+It contains nine chapters.
 The first chapter is dedicated to a general introduction, the presentation of our main objectives and the scientific relevance of our project, first for the French Energy Council, second from an academic point of view.
 The aim of the second chapter is the presentation of the database and its main characteristics.
-In the third chapter we provide the methodology and tools used to measure the integration of the markets.
-In the fourth chapter we expose the results of the empirical analysis of the energy markets.
-In the fifth chapter we provide for a systemic approach for all markets in the spatial, maturity and three dimensions.
-In the sixth chapter we present a short review of the so-called Ising model which is a major model of collective behavior.
-These pages are taken as an opportunity to expose important features of statistical physics as well as the concept of the minimal model.
-We then present our conclusions and explain the policy implications of our study.
+The third chapter is devoted to the statistical analysis of derivative markets in the maturity dimension.
+Part of this chapter has been accepted for publication in the journal Physica A, which is one of the main academic reviews in statistical physics.
+In the fourth chapter we provide for the methodology and tools used to measure the integration of the markets.
+In the fifth chapter we expose the results of the empirical analysis of the energy markets.
+In the sixth chapter we provide for a systemic approach for all markets in the spatial, maturity and three dimensions.
+The seventh chapter presents, first the methodology of Granger causality, and second our analysis of causal links between energy markets.
+The eighth chapter focuses on the study of information transfer.
+We first present the theory based on conditional entropy ; we then expose our results on the transfer of information in the maturity dimension, on the Light Sweet crude oil.
+The ninth chapter is devoted to a short review of the so-called Ising model which is a major model of collective behavior.
+These pages are taken as an opportunity to expose important features of statistical physics, such as the concept of minimal model, as well as the presentation of a model of systemic risk.
+Finally we present our conclusions and explain the policy implications of our study.